(30) Article

 "Allah is the friend of the believers, He brings them out of darkness into light."

-Abandoning faith is actually a rebellion against one's Creator, negligence of one's destiny, and enmity with one's soul.
+Abandoning faith is actually rebellion against one's Creator, negligence of one's destiny, and enmity with one's soul.

 The Holy Quran has described the example of such people in this way: